kushalkolar/MESmerize/source/user_guides/viewer/modules/caiman_motion_correction.rst

 .. seealso:: This modules uses the :ref:`Batch Manager <module_BatchManager>`.

-.. note:: The parameters used for motion correction are stored in the work environment of the viewer and this log is carried over and saved in :ref:`Project Samples` as well.
+.. note:: The parameters used for motion correction are stored in the work environment of the viewer and this log is carried over and saved in the :ref:`Project Sample <ProjectSample>` as well.
 To see the parameters that were used for motion correction in the viewer, execute ``get_workEnv().history_trace['caiman_motion_correction']`` in the viewer console.

 Script Usage
 ============

 A script can be used to add caiman motion correction batch items.
 This is much faster than using the GUI.

-.. seealso:: `Script Editor <module_ScriptEditor>`.
+.. seealso:: :ref:`Script Editor <module_ScriptEditor>`

 Add items
 ---------